If you are completely new to the world of RPA, you’ve come to the right place. This RPA for beginners is a simple explanation of what RPA is and does.

 Let us start by introducing ourselves in short terms.

 Let’s begin.
-RPA stands for Robotic Process Automation (also know as unattended automation) and is a technology a company can integrate into their business systems.
-Robotic Process Automation takes care of repetitive, mundane and routine tasks in the backend of the customer service center.
-It completes the tasks without ever interacting with a customer service agent – unlike Robotic Desktop Automation (RDA) does.
+RPA stands for Robotic Process Automation (also know as unattended automation) and is a technology a company can integrate very easily into their business systems.
+The Robotic Process Automation takes care of repetitive, mundane and routine tasks in the backend of the customer service center.
+It completes the tasks without ever interacting with a customer service agent – unlike Robotic Desktop Automation does.
 RPA is a specific branch of what we call Business Process Automation, which is the overall term for all automation systems a company can integrate.

 Implementation and integration of RPA